Sinthiya1/Team-Profile-Generator/README.md

 ## Usage

 If you run this application in the terminal it use inquirer package.
-By using the terminal you will answer a series of questions that generates the README file for any application based on the inputs.
+By using the terminal you have to give the informations about all the employees.
+Once you finished giving information it creates the HTML output file and you can style the file using stylesheet.

 ## Installation